Psychologists & Staff

 Counselling Psychology from the University of Western Ontario in 2014.
 She is registered with the Nova Scotia Board of Examiners in Psychology as a Psychologist (Candidate Register).

 Ms. Lundberg works predominantly with adolescents and adults.
 Ms. Lundberg sees individuals; she works with children as young as 9 years old, adolescents, and adults.
 She focuses primarily on mood disorders, anxiety disorders, stress, and those coping with trauma (i.e., PTSD) and transition (i.e. family changes, grief).
 She has experience in health, community, and education-based treatments for a wide variety of issues.
-She has an extensive experience with counseling for depression and other mood issues, anxiety, transition, trauma, and relational issues.
+She has extensive experience with counseling for depression and other mood issues, anxiety, transition, trauma, and relational issues.
 She helps clients with issues around perfectionism, workplace and academic stress; she also works with issues around body image and self-esteem.
 Ms. Lundberg is available to conduct mental health screeners and assessments.

 Ms. Lundberg respects and celebrates human diversity.
 She welcomes members of the LGBTQ community and provides LGBTQ-affirmative counselling.
 She enjoys working with individuals from different cultural and religious backgrounds.